safe-research/safe-frost/README.md

 At its core, FROST is a threshold signature scheme.
 This means it allows splitting a root secret key into `n` shares for a threshold `t`, such that at least `t` participants need to cooperate to generate a signature that can be verified by the root public key.
 Here, we specifically implement FROST(secp256k1, SHA-256), meaning that the root secret key and public key are just a secp256k1 key pair (i.e. "regular Ethereum EOA").

-FROST only generates Schnorr signatures, and not ECDSA signatures (the standard on Ethereum), which is why additional EVM contracts are actually needed for verifying these signatures on-chain (instead of just using the `ecrecover` precompile).
+FROST only generates Schnorr signatures, and not ECDSA signatures (the standard used by Ethereum), which is why additional EVM contracts are actually needed for verifying these signatures on-chain (instead of just using the `ecrecover` precompile or signing native Ethereum transactions).
 It is also important to note that FROST signatures are indistinguishable from normal signatures, so no one (including the verifier) can tell the difference between the root signing key and a threshold of shares producing a signature.

 ### Roles